 All students who participate in athletic activity at WISD must have a current physical on file in the office of the campus athletic trainer.
 The athletic trainer may require you to obtain a new physical upon his/her discretion.
 Reason may include such things as, new injury, illness, accident, or surgery.
 You may choose where to obtain this physical, however WISD offers opportunities at the end of the spring to obtain one through the district sports medicine team at a low cost.
 These dates will be posted after spring break every year.

 MEDICAL DISQUALIFICATION/RETURN TO PARTICIPATION

-If you choose to go to the doctor without notifying the athletic trainer or coach then it is your responsibility to get the required paperwork from the doctor.
-If the athlete is medically disqualified for participation, the procedures as stated above will be followed.
+If you choose to go to the doctor without notifying the athletic trainer or coach, then it is your responsibility to obtain the required paperwork from the doctor.
+If the athlete is medically disqualified from participation, the procedures as stated above will be followed.